Welcome

 Profile of Our Scholarship Recipients

-The Deeley Foundation provides financial support to 12-16 college students for each academic year.
-The schools represented by these students include the University of Connecticut, Quinnipiac University, Fairfield University, Massachusetts Maritime Academy, Southern Connecticut State University, Central Connecticut State University, The Massachusetts College of Pharmacy and Health Sciences, Boston University, Gordon College, Coastal Carolina University, St. John’s University, the University of Rhode Island, Williams College, Middlebury College, RPI, the University of Central Florida, Castleton University, Stonehill College, and Hampton University.
+Our recipients have attended over thirty colleges and universities.
+Some of the schools represented by these students are the University of Connecticut, Worcester Polytechnic Institute, Quinnipiac University, Fairfield University, Boston College, Massachusetts Maritime Academy, Southern Connecticut State University, Central Connecticut State University, The Massachusetts College of Pharmacy and Health Sciences, Boston University, Gordon College, Coastal Carolina University, St. John’s University, the University of Rhode Island, Williams College, Middlebury College, RPI, the University of Central Florida, Castleton University, Stonehill College, and Hampton University.

 The number of males and females awarded a Deeley Foundation scholarship varies from year to year.
-However, since our inception, our scholarship awards are about equally distributed between female and male recipients as can be seen from the chart below:
+However, since our inception, our scholarship awards are about equally distributed between female and male recipients, as can be seen from the chart below:

 We are seeking those individuals who we think will “make a difference” in the future.
 A recipient can be a student who demonstrates a special passion for a particular field of interest, has a unique combination of academic and social skills, and/or has positively impacted the lives of other students.